bwilt17/3D-Models/Modular Retro Light Switch Plate/README.md

 # Retro Modular Switch Plate
 Switch plate designed in SolidWorks 2020.
 Its main design goals were aesthetics and modular functionality via exchangable hooks that snap into the bottom of the plate.

-Designed for use with rocker-style light switch; SLDPRT file contains modifications for regular toggle switches.
-STL and SLDPRT can be found under [files](https://github.com/bwilt17/3D-Models/tree/main/Modular%20Retro%20Light%20Switch%20Plate/files).

 ![Final Product Front](/Modular%20Retro%20Light%20Switch%20Plate/images/lsw1.PNG)
 ![Final Product Back](/Modular%20Retro%20Light%20Switch%20Plate/images/lsw2.PNG)

+# Modeling and Printing:

+This switch plate is designed for use with rocker-style light switches, but the SLDPRT file contains modifications for regular toggle switches.
+STL and SLDPRT can be found under [files](https://github.com/bwilt17/3D-Models/tree/main/Modular%20Retro%20Light%20Switch%20Plate/files).

+If 3D printing using a regular FDM printer, print the switch plate with the front facing down on the bed for best results.

+The printing specifications for my 3D printer were as follows:

+**Printer:** Kingroon KP3

+**Filament:** Hatchbox Black PLA

+**Nozzle Temp.:** 190 C

+**Bed Temp.:** 60 C

+**Print Speed:** 30 mm/s